-Many students registered with SAS require print materials in a digital format to be used with Assistive Technology such as screen readers and text-to-speech software.
+Many students registered with SAS require print materials in a digital format to be used with Assistive Technology, such as screen readers and text-to-speech software.
 As part of their accommodations, students and/or SAS will need to acquire a digital alternative to the printed books.
-Making your textbook information available as early as possible via the "courses.unh.edu" portal will facilitate this process.
+Making your textbook information available as early as possible via the courses.unh.edu portal will facilitate this process.
 SAS works with the publishers to request the e-text, typically in a searchable PDF format for the student.
-(Note: The student is still required to purchase a copy of the printed book, or other e-book format before SAS can provide the PDF from the publisher.)
+(Note: The student is still required to purchase a copy of the printed book or another e-book format before SAS can provide the PDF from the publisher.)
 When the book is not available digitally from the publisher, SAS will need to cut/scan the student's print copy and convert it to searchable text.
-This can be a time-consuming process, so the more advance notice we have, the better we can manage our workload.
+This can be time-consuming, so the more advance notice we have, the better we can manage our workload.

 SAS recommends including the following details for clarification:

-Reading materials will be made available via CANVAS or other known sources such as OpenStax, etc.
+- Reading materials will be available via CANVAS or other known sources such as OpenStax.

-If multiple books will be required, list them in the order they will be used in the course
+- If multiple books are required, list them in the order they will be used in the course

 Provide non-textbook required reading materials in a digital format: